oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-latex-workflow.markdown

 ![Gif]({{site.baseurl}}/images/latex_workflow_pt4.gif)

 One of the challenges I encountered was the inability to use the `cd` command inside a bash script.
 Once the relevant files were created, I wanted the shell to switch to that directory so they could access the second Makefile and compile the resume.
 It turns out, when you `cd` within a script, the change only exists for the duration of the script.
 Once the script ends, you're back in the original working directory - rendering the command ineffective!
 As a workaround, I simply copied the change directory command to the user's clipboard and prompted them to paste it into the command line.
 There were other, more complex solutions, but I didn't feel that they were worth getting into for this project.
 I also learned that bash doesn't have Booleans, and I'm not sure what to make of that.

-The real victory here was not just about creating an organized system; it was about how automation can turn a tiresome process into a breezy task.
-Now, I have an effective tool that doesn't just help me tailor resumes, but keeps them neatly organized.

 In the end, this project is not just about looking for a new job or creating a resume.
 It's about optimization.
 It's about using our skills to automate the repetitive and focus on what truly matters - creating value.
 After all, why should you waste time reinventing the wheel when you can use that time to invent a rocket?
 So, here's to more efficiency, more job applications, and of course, more LaTeX!